Killzone: Mercenary: Story

-Danner is then taken by dropship to the mobile ISA Cruiser facility where the virus is held.
+Danner is then taken by dropship to the Helghast mobile research facility where the virus is held.
 Following a crash landing, Danner makes his way through the labs and finally obtains a sample of the virus for Kratek.
-After a firefight Danner escapes, killing Grey in the process.
-However, the explosives planted by Danner used to destroy the virus activated the explosives planted by the ISA which causes the Cruiser to veer off course.
+After a firefight Danner escapes, killing Grey in the process, and rescuing Justus.
+However, the explosives planted by Danner used to destroy the virus activated the explosives planted by the ISA which causes the facility to veer off course.
 Blackjack, Danner's arms dealer, reveals that Benoit intends to take over the private military company that hired Danner and monopolize the industry.
-He also informs Danner that Kratek intends to betray him as well (as he has now used the codes to the virus vault which was the only reason why Kratek let him live) and seize the completed virus for himself.
-Danner finds Justus waiting for him outside the vault.
-Danner and Justus need to make their way to the flight deck to steal Kratek's dropship which is the only way off the cruiser. they fight their way through waves of Kratek's forces and finally arrive at the flight deck, where Benoit kills Kratek with the intention of seizing the virus and selling it on the black market.
-Benoit offers Danner a choice: His life or Justus's.
+He also informs Danner that Kratek intends to betray him as well (as he only kept Danner alive for knowing the codes to the vault) and seize the completed virus for himself.
+Danner and Justus fight their way to the flight deck to steal Kratek's dropship which is the only way off the cruiser.
+Upon reaching the flight deck, Benoit kills Kratek with the intention of seizing the virus and selling it on the black market.
+Benoit offers Danner a choice: His life or Justus'.
 Danner only wants the virus destroyed.
 As the Helghan capital of Pyrrhus is destroyed in a nuclear blast, Danner kills Benoit and several of his mercenaries after a protracted fight.
-Blackjack extracts Danner and Justus using Kratek's dropship from where Danner destroys the virus to maintain the status quo, Blackjack also erases Danner and Justus' identities as they flee to safety.
+Blackjack extracts Danner and Justus using Kratek's dropship from where Danner destroys the virus to maintain the status quo.
+Blackjack also erases Danner and Justus' identities as they flee to safety.
 In the closing sequence, he remarks that he profited off the sale of anti-radiation medication in the wake of the nuclear detonation, and they all stand to continue getting rich from the continuing war.
 Danner and Justus then go 'off grid'.